Requirements and Grading

 Placement begins the 1st week of May.
 Students attend 4 days per week (maximum 32 hours/week) for approximately 14 weeks to complete 400 hours.

-- Many agencies do not offer Block placements.
+- Many social services agencies, departments, or organizations do not offer Block placements.

 - The condensed and intensive time frame can be difficult for some students.

-- Students have the option of completing a block placement at an approved social service agency outside of Quebec.
+- U3 BSW students have the option of completing a block placement at an approved social services agency, department, or organization outside of Quebec.